itenium-be/blog-posts/npm/react/2023-10-06-react-component-profiling.md

 The `IFeature` configures a grid and CRUD pages for a backend entity.

 It contains the data and currently active filters.
+The problem here is that the `openMonths: string[]` filter is also part of the data of the `IFeature`.

 Because of how Redux works, the `openMonths: string[]` filter becomes a new array reference each time a projectMonth is opened/collapsed.
-This causes all months to be re-rendered instead of just the one being toggled.
+This causes all months to be re-rendered instead of just the one being toggled because the filters object has changed.

 Furthermore, the expensive `IFeature` construction is not necessary when the projectMonth is collaped.
 Instead we can map directly to